garywige/axicom-scripting-training/Lesson 2/README.md

 throw "I have no idea what I'm doing..."
 ```

 This will cause code execution to halt and the error will bubble up to the first catch block that it encounters.
-If no catch block is encountered, the program ends with an unhandled exception and the error is written to the screen.
+If no catch block is encountered, the program ends with an unhandled exception and the error is written to the screen in red.

 ## Conclusion

+In this lesson, you learned many useful concepts that can help you write much more advanced scripts than the previous lesson.
+I encourage you to you experiement with what you've learned so far to solidify the knowledge.
+A great excercise would be to expand on the Lesson 1 example and create a calculator with 4 basic modes: addition, subtraction, multiplication, and division.
+I leave the implementation details up to you!